 - Manychat – to create chatbots

-I probably miss a few, but using software to pump up your growth is a common practice you should take in account.
+I probably miss a few, but using software to pump up your growth is a common practice you should take into account.

 Training programs and services expenses